dfrnt-labs/terminusdb-docs-static/src/app/docs/terminusdb-explanation/page.md

 ## What is TerminusDB?

 TerminusDB is a powerful, in-memory graph database enabling you to maximize your productivity and the value of your data.
-TerminusDB has numerous features and several interfaces enabling you to create data-intensive, immutable, and synchronized databases with built-in version control and other [Git-like](#gitlikemodel) operations.
+TerminusDB has numerous features and several interfaces enabling you to create data-intensive, immutable, and synchronized databases with built-in version control following a git-for-data model.

+It is straightforward to use as a flexible headless content management system for storing structured information.
+It is designed to give technical professionals and linked data professionals a solution for complex content, knowledge and semantic infrastructures.

+It brings together change request workflows, analytics, and complex integrations.
+TerminusDB aims to be a content platform that sits at the convergence of content and knowledge.

+TerminusDB is open source and free to use, maintained by the team at DFRNT in collaboration with the community.
+DFRNT assumed stewardship for the open source TerminusDB project in 2025.

 ### Diagram: Some key features of TerminusDB